2025 AHL Skills Competition

 Michael Callahan, Providence Bruins (BOS)

-This has been a good one for Callahan, who made his NHL debut this week with the hometown Boston Bruins.
-He stepped into the Providence line-up late in 2022-23 and has steadily worked himself to being a very reliable blueline presence.
+This has been a good one for Callahan, who made his NHL debut a few weeks back with the hometown Boston Bruins.
+He stepped into the Providence lineup late in 2022-23 and has steadily worked himself to being a very reliable blueline presence.

 Carrick has been one of the AHL’s top defensemen for the better part of the past decade.
 Back in Charlotte, where he won the Calder Cup in 2019 as a Carolina Hurricanes prospect, the move has fit him perfectly.
 He takes on minutes, can fire the puck, and distribute.
 He is a critical part of the AHL’s top power play.